MohamedAboElnasr/electronics-Lab-kit/README.md

 This is our project that we have made for our subject in college it's made by Enigma Team, and we are going to explain it Step By step.

-First of all the project is about a kit that is used in many labs for electronics and circuits testing it has the following capabilities
+First of all the project is about a kit that is used in many labs for electronics and circuits testing it has the following capabilities :

 - Power Supply
-- Component Tester
+- Component Tester&PWM
-- PWM
 - Function Generator
 - Logic Probe
 - Switches